safareli/free/README.md

 Implements [Functor][], [Applicative][], [ChainRec][] and [Monad][] specifications.

 It holds `Par`allel or `Seq`uential computations which are itself holding Concurrent computations.
-When operating on Concurrent structures it's behaving as Sequential. but in cases you want Parallel behaviour you can call `.par()` on it and it will return `Par` object which is only Applicative. then you can move back to `Concurrent` using `Concurrent.Par`.
+When operating on Concurrent structures it's behaving as Sequential. but in cases you want Parallel behaviour you can call `.par()` on it and it will return `Par` object which is only Applicative. then you can move back to `Concurrent` using `Concurrent.fromPar`.

 #### Functor, Applicative, ChainRec and Monad functions: